-The University of Washington Department of Medicine, Division of Hematology is recruiting a full-time faculty member for appointment at the Assistant or Associate Professor rank (without tenure due to funding, commensurate with experience), on the clinician/scholar pathway, with an annual service period of 12 months (July 1-June 30).
-This position would be based at Seattle Cancer Care Alliance (SCCA) Center in Seattle.
-The selected candidate would see patients, teach, and build a related research program in the interface of transfusion and hematology.
-Selected candidate would also assume Medical Directorship of the SCCA Transfusion services.
-Teaching responsibilities would involve oversight of fellows and residents during inpatient activities and division conferences and lectures.
+The University of Washington Department of Medicine, Division of Hematology is recruiting a full-time faculty member for appointment at the Assistant or Associate Professor rank (without tenure due to funding),commensurate with experience, on the clinician/scholar pathway, with an annual service period of 12 months (July 1-June 30).
+These positions would be based at Harborview Medical Center in Seattle, one of the three major teaching hospitals of the University of Washington.
+The selected candidates would see patients, teach, and build a related hematology and/or oncology research program.
+Potential areas of research focus include hemostasis/thrombosis, geriatric hematology, palliative care, culturally tailored medicine, barrier to cancer clinical trial enrollment for ethnic minorities, vascular biology, or cost effectiveness studies.
 University of Washington faculty engage in teaching, research and service.
 Position will remain open until filled.
-Anticipated start date is August 2021.
+Anticipated start date is March 2021.

 The selected candidate must have: